 You probably think we’re kidding, but we assure you, we’re not!
-Sure, you can’t do an ENTIRE makeover on your website in 20 minutes or less, but there are several things you can do that WILL have an impact.
+Sure, you can’t do an ENTIRE website overhaul in 20 minutes or less, but there are several things you can do that will still have an impact.
 Take a look!

 1. Update your pictures

 When was the last time you updated the pictures on your website?
 Are there pictures on your website?
 If it’s been a while or you don’t have any, this is the perfect place to start.
-People want to see what your association stands for - the people behind your association (staff members, volunteers, board members, etc.), the work you do, the members of your association (their involvement, etc.).
-Showcase all of that (with high-resolution images, of course).
+People want to see what your association or chamber is all about.
+Who are your members?
+What types of events do you hold?
+What kind of work do you do as it relates to your industry and/or community?

 2. Clean up your event calendar

 If your event calendar doesn’t update automatically, you’ll want to spend some time cleaning that up.
-Make sure past events are gone and upcoming events show up (with links for members and prospects to register).
+Make sure past events are gone and upcoming events are displayed.

 3. Check/update hyperlinks